gradle/gradle/design-docs/building-multiple-outputs-from-jvm-languages.md

 1. Add a `LanguageSourceSet` interface that extends `Buildable` and `Named`.
 This has the following properties:
     - `source` of type `SourceDirectorySet`.
-2. Add a `SourceSet` interface that is a container of `LanguageSourceSet` instances.
+2. Add a `FunctionalSourceSet` interface that is a container of `LanguageSourceSet` instances.
 Initially, this will be publically read-only.
 3. Add a `JavaSourceSet` interface that extends `LanguageSourceSet`.
 4. Add a `ResourceSet` interface that extends `LanguageSourceSet`.
-5. Add a `language-base` plugin that adds a `SourceSet` instance as a project extension called `sources`.
+5. Add a `language-base` plugin that adds a container of `FunctionalSourceSet` instance as a project extension called `sources`.
 6. Change the `java-base` plugin to apply the `language-base` plugin.
 7. Change the `java-base` plugin so that when a source set is added to the `sourceSets` container:
     1. A corresponding `SourceSet` instance is added to the `source` container.
-    2. A `JavaSourceSet` instance called `java` is added to this source set, and shares the same Java source directory set as the old source set.
+    2. A `JavaSourceSet` instance named `java` is added to this source set, and shares the same Java source directory set as the old source set.
-    3. A `ResourceSet` instance called `resources` is added to this source set, and shares the same resource source directory set as the old source set.
+    3. A `ResourceSet` instance named `resources` is added to this source set, and shares the same resource source directory set as the old source set.

 To configure the `main` source set: